abdo1327/Data-engineering-/Restaurant_operations/README.md

 1. **Database Design**: Defined a relational database schema tailored to the needs of a restaurant, considering factors such as table relationships, normalization, and data integrity.

-2. **Data Modeling**: Created tables to represent essential entities in the restaurant domain, including menus, orders, customers, and bookings.
+2. **Data Modeling**: Utilized MySQL Workbench to visually design the database schema, represented by the Entity-Relationship Diagram (ER.png).
+The final database created may differ slightly from the initial conceptual design based on practical considerations and requirements.

 3. **Stored Procedures**: Implemented stored procedures to encapsulate complex SQL logic within the database, promoting modularity, security, and performance.